- 1922 – Stanley Avenue opened – previously a mansion

 Ron Greenwood (1921-2006)

 Ron Greenwood was an English football player and manager, best known for being manager of the English national football team from 1977 until 1982, as well as being manager of West Ham United for 13 years, a time during which the club gained much of its fame.
 That of England manager was his final role in football.
+Read more about him in the Guardian.

 James Saunders (1925 - 2004)